Vleerian/GoldenEye/README.md

 # Running GoldenEye

-It is suggested you run one of the [url=https://github.com/Vleerian/GoldenEye/latest]Latest Releases[/url]
+It is suggested you run one of the [Latest Releases](https://github.com/Vleerian/GoldenEye/latest)

 To run from source you will need the DotNet6 SDK, and run the build command `dotnet build -C Release`